jackyzha0/jackyzha0.github.io/content/thoughts/Raft Consensus Algorithm.md

 			// set commit index to be the minimum of leaderCommit and index of last new entry self.commitIndex = min(leaderCommit, self.log.len() - 1);
 		}
 	}

+	fn requestVote(
+		&mut self,           // candidate's term
+		term: u32,           // candidate requesting vote
+		candidateId: NodeId, //
+		lastLogIndex: u32,   //
+		lastLogTerm: u32,    //
+	) -> (u32, bool) {
+		// If a server receives a request with a stale term number, it rejects the request. if term < self.currentTerm {
+			false
+		}

+		// Only grant vote if we haven't voted this term and candidate's log is
+		// at least as up-to-date as our log if self.votedFor.is_none() && lastLogIndex >= self.log.len() - 1 {
+			true
+		}

+		// Don't vote by default
+		false
+	}
 }
 ```